drakkan/sftpgo/docs/full-configuration.md

     - `address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "".
     - `apply_proxy_config`, boolean.
 If enabled the common proxy configuration, if any, will be applied.
 Please note that we expect the proxy header on control and data connections.
 Default `true`.
     - `tls_mode`, integer.
 0 means accept both cleartext and encrypted sessions.
 1 means TLS is required for both control and data connection.
 2 means implicit TLS.
 Do not enable this blindly, please check that a proper TLS config is in place if you set `tls_mode` is different from 0.
+    - `tls_session_reuse`, integer.
+0 means session reuse is not checked, clients may or may not resume TLS sessions.
+1 means TLS session reuse is required for explicit FTPS.
+Not supported for implicit TLS.
+Default: `0`.
     - `certificate_file`, string.
 Binding specific TLS certificate.
 This can be an absolute path or a path relative to the config dir.
     - `certificate_key_file`, string.
 Binding specific private key matching the above certificate.
 This can be an absolute path or a path relative to the config dir.
 If not set the global ones will be used, if any.
     - `min_tls_version`, integer.
 Defines the minimum version of TLS to be enabled. `12` means TLS 1.2 (and therefore TLS 1.2 and TLS 1.3 will be enabled),`13` means TLS 1.3.
 Default: `12`.